 - There are no added chemicals.

-This Purex detergent has been tested by dermatologists to make sure it is safe for your baby’s sensitive skin.
+Dermatologists have tested this Purex detergent to ensure it is safe for your baby’s sensitive skin.
 It’s hypoallergenic and contains no added dyes that may cause rashes or other breakouts.

-It can be used in either your regular or high-efficiency machine, and the price-per-load makes it exceptional value for the family that wants a safe detergent for their little one, yet also needs to watch the budget.
+You can use it in any washing machine, and the price-per-load makes it an exceptional value for any family looking for a safe but budget-friendly detergent for their little one.

-- It can be used in any washing machine.
+- You can use it in any washing machine.